SenseLogic/PENDOWN/README.md

 > The Pendown page doens't apply the page breaks.

-They are used when printing the page from the browser, or when the file is loaded in LibreOffice Write.
+They are used when printing the page from the browser, or when the generated file is loaded in LibreOffice Writer.

 ### Frequently asked questions